 Not available to all customers

-Not all energy suppliers currently offer smart meters, so if you’re on a tariff with a specific supplier, you might not qualify.
-However, it’s likely you can find a supplier that does by switching.
+Another downside of smart meters is that not all energy suppliers offer them, so if you’re on a tariff with a specific supplier, you might not qualify.
+It’s likely you can find a supplier that does by switching.

 Might go “dumb” after switching